Niall Evalds

-Niall Evalds (born 26 August 1993) is an English professional rugby league footballer who plays as a or er for the Huddersfield Giants in the Super League for the remainder of the 2025 season, and the England Knights and England at international level.
+Niall Evalds (born 26 August 1993) is an English professional rugby league footballer who plays as a or er for the Huddersfield Giants in the Super League, and the England Knights and England at international level.

 He has previously played for the Salford Red Devils and the Castleford Tigers in the Super League.
 He has spent time on loan from Salford at Oldham in the Championship 1 and at the Barrow Raiders in the Championship, and on dual registration from Salford at Halifax in the Championship.

 Evalds has received one cap for England, and represented the England Knights twice.
 He holds the Salford club record for most Super League tries.
 He was awarded the Lance Todd Trophy in the 2021 Challenge Cup final.

 Early life

 Evalds was born in Halifax, West Yorkshire, England.
 He is of Latvian descent through his paternal grandfather Jānis ("John"), who settled in Halifax during World War II.